icannotdothecode/stockmarket_webscraper/README.md

 # webscraper_basic
-A basic webscraper project made while I was learning to use Selenium
+A basic stock market webscraper project made while I was learning to use Selenium